AntidoteDB/antidote_aql/README.md

 The primary key constraint must be specified after the column which is to be set as the primary key (multiple columns as primary keys are not supported).
-Any datatype can be a primary key.
+Any data type can be a primary key, except `COUNTER_INT` data types.

 Primary keys only guarantee uniqueness.
-Although, if two rows with the same primary key are inserted (either concurrently or not), both insertions will be merged, and all columns will also be merged according to its datatypes.
+Although, if two rows with the same primary key are inserted (either concurrently or not), both insertions will be merged, and all columns will also be merged according to its data types.

 #### Check Constraints

-AQL also supports constraints on counters (`counter_int`).
-Assign numeric bounds to any `COUNTER_INT` column by:
+AQL also supports constraints on counters (i.e. `COUNTER_INT`).
+Assign numeric bounds to any `COUNTER_INT` column with:
 ```SQL
 CHECK (column_name [ < | <= | > | >= ] value)
 ```